 These emails introduce the staff, reiterate the financial aid steps and share additional information for you to consider prior to matriculation.

 STEP 5.
 Receive File Complete Email

-This email will outline tasks to do in preparation for receiving your Award Notification Letter (eligibility), such as complete entrance counseling and review the Thunderbird Learning Environment (TLE).
-You will also be sent a user name and password for Access Thunderbird, by our IT department, which will allow you to view, accept and/or reject your financial aid awards once you receive your Award Notification Checklist email.
+This email will outline tasks to do in preparation for receiving your Financial Aid Award Notification Letter (eligibility), such as complete entrance counseling and review the Thunderbird Learning Environment (TLE).
+You will also be sent a user name and password for Access Thunderbird, by our IT department, which will allow you to view, accept and/or reject your financial aid awards once you receive your Financial Aid Award Notification Checklist email.
 This will be sent to you about a week after you receive your File Complete Letter.

 STEP 6.
 Receive Financial Aid Award Notification Information Email